awslabs/unicornflix/documentation/UserView.md

     ```javascript
     import awsvideo from '../../aws-video-exports';
     ```
 1. Now that we have our video info we can now hook up our source to our video file.
-Find `Location 3` inside `displayMove` and paste the code below.
+Find `Location 3` inside `displayMovie` and paste the code below.
 What the code does is it sets the state of our src of our video and tells the React code to show a module with our video player embded inside.
     ```javascript
     this.setState({
       sources: [{